binarycounter/Bogodroid/README.md

 (This process will be simplified later on)

 1. Create a armhf chroot environment for building and testing.
 I recommend [this VM](https://forum.odroid.com/viewtopic.php?p=306185#p306185) image as a starting point.
+2. Inside your chroot, get the requisites `apt install cmake git libzip-dev`
-2. Clone the repository into your chroot
+3. Clone the repository into your chroot
-3. Create the folder "./libjnivm/build" inside the repository and enter it
+4. Create the folder "./libjnivm/build" inside the repository and enter it
-4. `cmake .. -DJNIVM_ENABLE_TRACE=ON -DJNIVM_ENABLE_GC=ON -DJNIVM_ENABLE_DEBUG=ON -DJNIVM_USE_FAKE_JNI_CODEGEN=ON `
+5. `cmake .. -DJNIVM_ENABLE_TRACE=ON -DJNIVM_ENABLE_GC=ON -DJNIVM_ENABLE_DEBUG=ON -DJNIVM_USE_FAKE_JNI_CODEGEN=ON `
-5. `make -j8`
+6. `make -j8`
-6. Create the folder "./build" inside the repository and enter it
+7. Create the folder "./build" inside the repository and enter it
-7. `cmake ..`
+8. `cmake ..`
-8. `make -j8`
+9. `make -j8`

 By default this will build the `unityloader` project.
-If you want to build a different project, you can specify the project in step 7 with `cmake .. --build -DPROJ=<project name>`
+If you want to build a different project, you can specify the project in step 8 with `cmake .. --build -DPROJ=<project name>`

 # Running

+*Please note that most loaders require /proc to be mounted, which is not the case in the chroot environment in the VM image.
+Run `mount -t proc none /proc` as root inside the chroot environment to fix this.*

 `unityloader` uses a TOML config file to configure paths and properties.
 An example config file is provided in `configs/unity.toml`.
 If you run the program directly from the build directory and have extracted your APK in `gamefiles/unity/` you can use this config without changes: